HyperGAN/HyperGAN/README.md

 # Contributing

 Contributions are welcome and appreciated!
-We have many open issues in the *Issues* tab that have the label *Help Wanted*.
+We have many open issues in the *Issues* tab.

-## Our process
+See <a href='CONTRIBUTING.md'>how to contribute.</a>

+# Versioning

 HyperGAN uses semantic versioning.  http://semver.org/